‘Give to the poor in handfuls’. Blessed Edmund Rice

 St Edward’s College offers an immersion program designed to connect students with a range of Social Justice issues.
 All Year 11 students take part in a Sydney street retreat titled ‘Step Out of Your Comfort Zone’.
 It deals with issues of homelessness, Indigenous Australians and drug education.
 Other immersion opportunities include St Edward’s College ongoing relationship with the Edmund Rice Centre for Justice, Sydney where some senior students are given opportunity to travel to isolated towns such as Walgett and Uluru and to engage in issues of Reconciliation with our Indigenous people.

 Social Justice is taught across a wide range of subject areas within the College.
 The Waterford Project is a compulsory requirement for students in Years 8 to 11.
 It requires each student to complete a minimum of 20 hours of service for others.
 Students can achieve this in a variety of ways.
 By supporting people in their own lives who are in need, students can progress to develop their role in the local community and wider world.
-Some examples of how students can provide support and service to others include: serving at Coast Shelter; participating in the Kings Cross Exposure Program; through immersions to Walgett, Uluru and Africa; by providing peer-modelling at the Haven Education Centre or the Juvenile Justice Centre at Kariong; through visits to local nursing homes and disability support centres.
+Some examples of how students can provide support and service to others include: serving at Coast Shelter; participating in the Kings Cross Exposure Program; through immersions to Walgett, Uluru and Africa; by providing peer-modelling at the Juvenile Justice Centre at Kariong; through visits to local nursing homes and disability support centres.
 Students who achieve 100 hours of service within a year, are awarded the special award of Edmund Rice Honours.
 A number of our students have also been awarded the Order of Australia Commendation Medal for Outstanding Social Justice by the Governor of NSW.

 Reconciliation with our Aboriginal and Torres Strait Islander people continues to be a high priority for our St Edward’s community.
 St Edward’s College has a number of Aboriginal and Torres Strait Islander students who, throughout the year, have the opportunity to participate in events and immersions to build cultural awareness and to connect to university, TAFE and workforce organisations.
 The College community also takes part in special events including Reconciliation Week as we stand alongside our Aboriginal and Torres Strait Islander people.